What’s the Difference Between Redis and MongoDB?

 Amazon Web Services (AWS) has many offerings to support your work with Redis and MongoDB.

-Amazon MemoryDB for Redis is a Redis-compatible, durable, in-memory database service that delivers ultra-fast performance.
+Amazon MemoryDB is a Redis-compatible, durable, in-memory database service that delivers ultra-fast performance.
 It’s purpose-built for modern applications created with microservices architectures.
 MemoryDB stores data durably across multiple Availability Zones (AZs) using a Multi-AZ transactional log to enable fast failover, database recovery, and node restarts.
 You can achieve microsecond read and single-digit millisecond write latency alongside high throughput.

 Amazon DocumentDB (with MongoDB compatibility) is a fully managed native JSON document database that scales enterprise workloads effortlessly.
 With the ability to store, query, index, and aggregate data in a flexible JSON format, you can develop and evolve applications faster than ever.
 A managed database eliminates the need for you to perform manual database management tasks, which increases productivity and streamlines development.